 New Zealand is like an iceberg – there's a lot more beneath the surface.
-The largest cities (Auckland on the North Island and Christchurch on the South Island) have a busy bee vibe and vibrant gay community.
-The smaller places are laid back (like Whangarei in Northland and Queenstown in the Southern Alps region) but provoke “I love it here” comments. - Reviews and images by the Rainbow Tourism Concierge Dee Farrell
+The largest cities (Auckland on the North Island and Christchurch on the South Island) have a busy bee vibe and vibrant gay communities.
+The smaller places are laid back (like Whangarei in Northland and Queenstown in the Southern Alps region) but provoke “I love it here” comments.

 According to the guide books, you could spend a week per island – just covering the highlights.
 Hiring a campervan for four weeks would get you below the surface and a good look at Aotearoa - the Land of the Long White Cloud.